NOVOLOG Dailymed

 5 Warnings And Precautions

 • Never share a NOVOLOG FlexPen or a NOVOLOG FlexTouch, PenFill cartridge or PenFill cartridge device between patients, even if the needle is changed (5.1 ).• Hyperglycemia or hypoglycemia with changes in insulin regimen: Make changes to a patient’s insulin regimen (e.g., insulin strength, manufacturer, type, injection site or method of administration) under close medical supervision with increased frequency of blood glucose monitoring (5.2 ).• Hypoglycemia: May be life-threatening.
-Increase frequency of glucose monitoring with changes to: insulin dosage, co-administered glucose lowering medications, meal pattern, physical activity; and in patients with renal or hepatic impairments and hypoglycemia unawareness (5.
+Increase frequency of glucose monitoring with changes to: insulin dosage, concomitantly administered glucose lowering medications, meal pattern, physical activity; and in patients with renal or hepatic impairments and hypoglycemia unawareness (5.
 3).• Medication Errors: Accidental mix-ups between insulin products can occur.
 Instruct patients to check insulin labels before injection (5.
 4).• Hypersensitivity reactions: Severe, life-threatening, generalized allergy, including anaphylaxis, may occur.
 Discontinue NOVOLOG, treat, and monitor, if indicated (5.5 ).• Hypokalemia: May be life-threatening.
 Monitor potassium levels in patients at risk of hypokalemia and treat if indicated (5.
 6).• Fluid retention and heart failure with concomitant use of thiazolidinediones (TZDs): Observe for signs and symptoms of heart failure; consider dosage reduction or discontinuation if heart failure occurs (5.7 ).• Hyperglycemia and Ketoacidosis Due to Insulin Pump Device Malfunction: Monitor glucose and administer NOVOLOG by subcutaneous injection if pump malfunction occurs (5.8 ).5.1 Never Share a NOVOLOG FlexPen, NOVOLOG FlexTouch, PenFill Cartridge, or PenFill Cartridge Device between Patients

 NOVOLOG FlexPen, NOVOLOG FlexTouch, PenFill cartridge, and PenFill cartridge devices should never be shared between patients, even if the needle is changed.
 Patients using NOVOLOG vials must never share needles or syringes with another person.
 Sharing poses a risk for transmission of blood-borne pathogens.